Racial Equity Grid

 Step 3 – Intent to Apply Form

 To fill out the Intent to Apply form, go to your Workbench and click the Apply button for the Racial Equity Research Grants program.
+If the team plans to submit their proposal for the Racial Equity program to the special call related to AI and racial equity, the PI should select “yes” indicating this.

 Your draft form can be saved and returned to so that you may continue work on it at a later time if necessary.
 Your draft form will be available on your Draft Proposals list on your Workbench.